-Classic Beef Chili is a ONE POT classic comfort food made with ground beef, beans, crushed tomatoes, and spices, ready in under 45 minutes!
+Classic Beef Chili is a ONE POT classic comfort food that’s perfect to keep you warm during the cold.
+Ready in under 45 minutes.
+Try today!

 Honestly, this is the last chili recipe you’re ever going to need, it’s that good.
 Plus it only takes ONE POT to make, so there’s less to clean up afterwards!
-Or if you’re a big fan of Wendy’s Chili, here’s your perfect Copycat.
+This classic recipe is a staple meal for the fall and winter months.
+Everyone is sure to love it!

 Ingredients